Studying dynamic processes in novel systems

-SEQUOIA is a direct geometry time-of-flight chopper spectrometer with fine energy transfer (ω) and wave-vector (Q) resolution used for forefront research on dynamical processes in materials.
-In particular, SEQUOIA allows for unprecedented high-resolution inelastic neutron scattering studies of magnetic excitations and fluctuations and lattice vibrations.
+SEQUOIA is a direct geometry time-of-flight chopper spectrometer with fine energy transfer (ω) and wave-vector (Q) resolution capabilities used for forefront research on dynamical processes in materials.
+In particular, SEQUOIA allows for unprecedented high-resolution inelastic neutron scattering studies of magnetic excitations and lattice vibrations.

 Condensed matter and materials science experiments cover a wide cross-section of important research areas such as the following: